leonjza/leonjza.github.io/content/post/2016-01-09-kerberos-kerberoast-and-golden-tickets.markdown

 svcSQLServ
 ```

 Great so that works.
-To continue, we are going to have to run a few commands.
+To continue, we are going to have to run a few commands:

 - `Invoke-Expression` to get mimikatz
 - Run `Invoke-Mimikatz` with `lsadump::dcsync /user:krbtgt` and its required parameters
 - Dance!